 - Does not levy any additional charge for the transaction on the customer or the merchant

-Paytm allows merchants to provide instant online refunds to their customers using IMPS/UPI rails.
+Paytm allows merchants to offer instant online refunds to their customers using IMPS/UPI rails.
 For transactions that have been made using debit cards, net banking, UPI, or even credit cards, refunds are credited within a minute or two of initiation.
 Refunds can be initiated by the customer or the merchant.
-Paytm’s instant refund process functions like this:

 - The online refund request is initiated by the customer or merchant.

-- If the transaction was made via Paytm Wallet or Paytm Postpaid, then the refund is instant anyway.
-For other transactions, Paytm checks the eligibility for an instant refund.
+- If the transaction is via Paytm Wallet or Paytm Postpaid, the refund is invariably instant.
+For other modes, Paytm checks their eligibility.

-- If the payment method is eligible for an instant refund, the user is given an option to input bank account details or choose a pre-saved account.
+- If the payment method is eligible, the user is given an option to input bank account details or choose a pre-saved account.

-- Paytm then validates the bank account.
-After successful validation, Paytm returns an asset token for reference.
+- Paytm then validates the bank account and returns an asset token for reference.

-- Following this, Paytm posts the complete information to the merchant’s Callback URL for easy tracking via the Success Refund Webhook or Refund Status API.
+- Paytm posts the complete information to the merchant’s callback URL for easy tracking via Success Refund Webhook or Refund Status API.